 After playing with the monkeys on Bukit Malawati, we drove about 10 minutes away to Kampung Bagan Penampang for dinner.
-Located just next to the Selangor River’s mouth, this quaint fishing village has two temples and charming wooden houses on stilts built to prevent the high tide from flooding their homes.
+Located just next to the mouth of the Selangor River, this quaint fishing village has two temples and charming wooden houses on stilts built to prevent the high tide from flooding their homes.

 The restaurant we had dinner at was called Bagan Seafood Restaurant.
 The shop is an open air structure built out to sea on wood and concrete.
 Typical of Chinese restaurants, the tables are red with simple plastic chairs.
 There is a tank of live fish at the front where guests can choose their prefered seafood cooked to order.
-I guess they cater to Muslims as well because no pork is served.
+The restaurant serves pork-free dishes.

-Scenery from the restaurant.
-Pretty picturesque, no?
+Scenery from the restaurant, which was picturesque.
 We saw some mudskippers in the shallow water.

 Several fishing and commercial boats were docked by the river.